Make an appointment

 Students and registered community patients are able to book appointments with members of the Student Health & Wellness Centre healthcare team online, including same-day counsellors, doctors, nurses and our social worker.

-Unless an in-person appointment is needed, all appointments will be conducted over the telephone.
+Unless an in-person appointment is required, all appointments will be conducted over the telephone.
 These appointments can be booked online or by phoning 902-494-2171.
 Once you book your appointment, a representative from the Student Health & Wellness Centre may reach out to confirm your contact and insurance information.

 The Centre is not accepting walk-in appointments.
 Patients who enter the Centre must have a confirmed appointment time.